Chieftaincy of Kumaon: Nepalese invasion and its defeat

-Amar Singh Thapa with his troops attacked the Kumaoni contingent but got defeated and escaped, however few hours later he came back with huge army and better preparation, surrounded Kumaon from all the direction of west, Mahendra Chand hearing the defeat of his uncle lal singh became nervous and fled, thus Gorkhas finding their path clear reached and captured Almora and Kumaon was annexed to the Kingdom of Nepal.
+Amar Singh Thapa with his troops attacked the Kumaoni contingent but he was defeated and he escaped.
+However, a few hours later he came back with a larger army and better preparation, and totally surrounded Kumaon from the west.
+Mahendra Chand hearing about the defeat and death of his uncle, Diwan (Prime Minister) Lal Singh, became nervous and fled, thus Gorkhas finding their path clear reached and captured Almora and Kumaon was annexed to the Kingdom of Nepal. kingdom of Garhwal was also annexed by the Gorkhas in 1804, after they accepted the suzerainty of the Qing dynasty and could optimise their resources on expansion again.

+24-year Gorkha occupation of Kumaon (Gorkhyol)

-The Gorkhas rule over Kumaon lasted for 24 years and has been termed as "Cruel and Oppressive" in a number of texts.
+The Gorkha rule over Kumaon lasted for 24 years and has been termed as "cruel and oppressive" in a number of texts.
+Kumaon and Garhwal were made into governorates within the Kingdom of Nepal.
+Kumaonis were not given political representation and all offices were occupied by Nepali administrators.
+Kumaonis and Garhwalis alike were mistreated.
+The Gorkhas were not keen on integrating Kumaon and Garhwal fully into the Kingdom of Nepal, or providing for the people there, rather they only though of the conquered territories as frontier states, to maintain distance from the East India Company.

+The Gorkhas were also involved in slave trade consisting of Kumaonis and Garhwalis, who were captured and sold in the markets.
+Excessive taxation, slavery and mistreatment made the Gorkhas unpopular in Kumaon and Garhwal, whose cruel treatment towards the natives is still bitterly remembered today.
+The justice system of the Gorkhas was based on superstitions, which failed to provide justice to those who needed it.

 The only architectural advancements during the period was a road connecting Kali River to Srinagar via Almora.

-Kumaon Province
+Kumaon province

 The Gorkhas were defeated by the East India Company in Anglo-Nepalese War and were forced to cede Kumaon to the British as part of the Treaty of Sugauli in 1816.
-The Kumaon region was joined with the eastern half of the Garhwal region and was governed as a chief-commissionership, also known as the Kumaon Province, on the non-regulation system.
+The Kumaon region was joined with the eastern half of the Garhwal region and was governed as a chief-commissionership, also known as the Kumaon province, on the non-regulation system.
 In seventy years it was governed by three successive administrators: Mr. Traill, Mr J. H. Batten and Sir Henry Ramsay.
 The British set up a small administrative unit to govern the region, known as Patwari Halka.